-Course O Course Outcomes: On compl On completion of this course, the student will be able to: CO-1 Deal with repairable and non-repairable systems by following reliability Engineering principles.
+Course Ou Course Outcomes : On comple etion of this course, the student will be able to : CO-1 Deal with repairable and non-repairable systems by following reliability Engineering principles.
 CO-2 Design the systems with fault avoidance.
 CO-3 Analyze the fault types and give the ranking.